suraj-3654/Focus-Determination/README.md

 # Focus-Determination

 ## Facial Parts Segmentation using MediaPipe
-This repository provides a pipeline for segmenting facial regions such as the left eye, right eye, full face, and forehead using MediaPipe.
+This repository provides a pipeline for segmenting facial regions such as the left eye, right eye, full face, and head using MediaPipe.
 It supports both single-person and group images.

 ## 🧰 Environment Setup